blair-aitken/Forum8_Multitasking_Scenario/README.md

 2. The `forum8_impaired_driving_analysis.R` script should be placed in the same folder as all CSV data files.

-3. The script reads all CSV files in the folder & groups by Study, participant number, visit number & drive number.
+3. The script reads all CSV files in the folder & groups by participant id, visit, & drive number.

 4. Summary & raw data will be saved into data folder.